dannygallardo/ai-case-study/README.md

 **Which technologies are they currently using, and how are they implementing them?**

-Scale’s tech stack includes the following technologies.
+Scale’s tech stack includes the following technologies [^4]
 - Javascript
 - Python
 - Node.js